pabloramosdev/spacecraft-api/README.md

 	http://localhost:8080/swagger-ui.html
 ```

 5. The api is secured by http basic authentication.
-There are two users:
+There are three users:

    - Normal user with username **user** and password **user**.
    - Swagger user with username **swagger** and password **swagger**.